system76/docs/_articles/install-lightworks.md

 ## Register on Lightworks' Website

-In order to download the beta, we will be required to register with Lightworks' site.
+In order to download the beta, you are required to register an account on Lightworks' website.

 ![Registration Page 1](/images/lightworks/lightworks-registration-page-1.png)